 Woodchips 2.jpeg

 What does a day at Silver Oaks Cooperative School like?
 We believe that a successful classroom is well planned, and still flexible to the needs of children.
 We strive to teach our curriculum, but never hesitate to pause in order to address the needs of the children, or the occasional deer walking by.
 We believe that children are people, equal to adults and deserving of our highest respect.
 We also believe that children are learning how to navigate their worlds, and it is our job to coach them.
 The following is a sample Third Grade schedule.
 The flow may be different for different grades.
-In a typical year, a sample schedule is as follows:

 What if my child is above or below grade level?
 If your child is above or below grade level, we will instruct them based on their ability and regardless of their age.
 Teachers will have frequent contact with parents and guardians about their children’s progress.
 If your child is behind grade-level, we will work together to help catch your child up.